James4Ever0/notes/Mood control.md

 Always stay away from heated areas, no matter it is about temperature, noises or arguments.

 Sometimes my mind is crazy just as if using a hammer smashing at my balls.
 It is like a testosterone or adrenaline fest.
 Maybe some female hormone will help.

+---

+To handle this kind of stress, some additional help might be necessary.